braintree/runbook/README.md

 In the above example a keyword `diagram` will be added to the step dsl and its arguments will be used to initialize the Diagram object.

+New statements can be generated using the statement generator.

+    $ runbook generate statement diagram --root lib/runbook/extensions

 ### Adding Run and View Functionality

 You can add handlers for new statements and entities to your runs and views by prepending the modules with the new desired functionality.